syncfusion-content/flutter-docs/Flutter/cartesian-charts/getting-started.md

 You can find the complete getting started example from this [`link`](https://www.syncfusion.com/downloads/support/directtrac/general/ze/cartesian_chart_example1086100980).

->**NOTE**: You can refer to our [`Flutter Charts`](https://www.syncfusion.com/flutter-widgets/flutter-charts) feature tour page for its groundbreaking feature representations.
+>**Note**: You can refer to our [`Flutter Charts`](https://www.syncfusion.com/flutter-widgets/flutter-charts) feature tour page for its groundbreaking feature representations.
 You can also explore our [`Flutter Charts example`](https://flutter.syncfusion.com/#/cartesian-charts/chart-types/line/default-line-chart) that shows how to render various chart types as well as how to easily configure with built-in support for creating stunning visual effects.

 #### See Also